ThatGuyCodes605/MyHyprlandConfig/README.md

 run: cd MyHyprlandConfigArch

-Paste this into your config located at /etc/nixos/configuration.nix:
+Could you please paste this into your NixOS configuration file, located at /etc/nixos/configuration:
 ```
-  nixpkgs.config.permittedInsecurePackages = [
-    "mbedtls-2.28.10"
-  ];
   environment.systemPackages = with pkgs; [
-  # Core editors & tools
   vim
   nano
   neovim
   git
   thunderbird

-  # Desktop & appearance
   hicolor-icon-theme
   adwaita-icon-theme
   desktop-file-utils